newtriks/cssapi/README.md

 - `minLeading` defines the minimum difference between `font-size` and the `line-height` before the space is considered too tight and a new line is added.
 - `allowHalfLines` toggles whether whole or half-lines should be used when deciding on the number of lines needed to accommodate text.
 Setting this to `true` (the default), is more forgiving in cases where a `font-size` is only marginally larger than `line-height`.

-###### Maps
+##### Maps

 Maps store values that you want to access from within your application.
-When you are defining styles, you will use tokens to describe lookups, for example to get a colour you would use a token that looks like this: `color:primary`.
-Each map also supports aliases, for example `color` has an alias of `c` so you can use `c:primary`.
+When you are defining styles, you will use tokens to describe lookups e.g. to get a colour you would use a token that looks like: `color:primary`.
+Each map also supports aliases e.g. `color` has an alias of `c` so you can use `c:primary`.
 By default the library supports the following maps:

 - `color`, (alias of `c`)
 - `gradient`, (alias of `g`),